It’s important to prepare for the upcoming bushfire season.

-Most Australians will agree there’s nothing better than being outdoors on a summer evening.
+Most Australians will agree there’s nothing better than being outdoors on a warm, balmy evening.

-Unfortunately, Australia’s dry summer climate can seriously increase the chance of bushfires.
+Unfortunately, Australia’s dry climate can seriously increase the chance of bushfires.

 When it comes to bushfire season, being properly prepared in the event of a fire can be the difference between life and death.

 Preparation is the most important part, so make sure you follow these simple tips.